 - A longer statement (not to exceed three pages) providing additional details of the accomplishment(s) for which the individual/group is nominated

-- One letter of support (for self-nominations we request two letters, which should be emailed separately by the letter writer)
+- One letter of support written by someone other than the nominator (for self-nominations we request two letters)

-- Optional: Documentation (books, articles, or other materials) that illuminates the significance of the nominee's achievement may also be submitted.
+- Optional: Documentation (links to books, articles, or other materials) that illuminates the significance of the nominee's achievement may also be submitted.

 The American Association for the Advancement of Science (AAAS) is committed to equal opportunity for all persons, without regard to race, color, religion, sexual orientation, gender, gender identity, national origin, age, disability, veteran status, or other protected categories.
 AAAS seeks as diverse a pool of award nominations as possible, including a wide range of disciplines, institutional types, and geographic locations.

 All award winners are expected to meet the commonly held standards of professional ethics* and scientific integrity.

 * Breaches of professional ethics might include sexual misconduct, racial discrimination, or other ethical violations.
 Sexual harassment or retaliation for declining, objecting to, or reporting harassment or other sexual conduct may constitute a serious breach of professional ethics.

 AAAS Center for Science Diplomacy | 1200 New York Ave.
 NW | Washington, D.C.
 20005 | United States